dSciencejob/Zero-Shot-Classificarion-Using-CLIP/README.md

 On the other hand a convetional computer vision systems is trained to predict a "fixed set of predetermined object categories" which can restrict their generality and usability since additional labeled data is needed to specify any other visual concept.

 Both techniques can be leveraged together in many ways.
-One usefull application can be bank fraud prediction.
-The vision embeddings can be combined to get an improved image-text mappings and hence a better similarity score.
-Here we find out the [improvements in zero shot classification](/Improvements_using_a_limited_class_model.ipynb) by using visual embeddings from CLIP and COAT (Co-Scale Conv-Attentional Image Transformers).
+One such application can be bank fraud prediction.
+The vision embeddings can be combined to get an improved image-text mappings and hence a better similarity score, allowing a reduced number of false negatives.
+Here we find out the [improvements in similarity score](/Improvements_using_a_limited_class_model.ipynb) compared to [CLIP](/https://github.com/openai/CLIP/blob/main/notebooks/Interacting_with_CLIP.ipynb) by using visual embeddings from both CLIP and COAT (Co-Scale Conv-Attentional Image Transformers).

 # References
 https://github.com/openai/CLIP